 Execution loses tempo

 Even strong teams struggle when decisions arrive late, land half-settled, or keep reopening after apparent sign-off.
 The result is not only frustration.
-It is lost maneuverability.
+It is lost ground — opportunities that close, competitors that move first, and momentum that has to be rebuilt.

 How Monderman approaches decision velocity